Houseboat in dry storage for 3 years...what could go wrong?

 6) Try to see the houseboat during the daylight hours, and take the time to see that everything works properly.

-The list can go on and on and on.., so I would recommend that you have a look at these excellent DVD's on buying a houseboat.
-They cover important topics like:
+The list can go on and on and on.., so I recommend our ultimate buying guide.

 Lastly, I'm sure some of our readers will share and post comments about their houseboat buying and storage experiences.